Skip to main content

 NY Sun Works Partnership Info Sessions

-Are you interested in bringing a NY Sun Works hydroponic farm classroom to your school?
-Join us for an information session to learn more about our program, hear about grants available for hydroponic classrooms including capital funding, and ask our team any questions you may have.
+Are you interested in bringing a NY Sun Works Hydroponic Classroom to your school?
+Join us for an information session to learn more about our program, hear about grants available for Hydroponic Classrooms including capital funding, and ask our team any questions you may have.
 Registration is now available for Zoom information sessions, please spread the word!

 Blah